konstantingoretzki/keyos-croc/README.md

 - [ ] **HID on Wayland**: on Wayland keystroke injections (even with other frameworks like the [P4wnP1 A.L.O.A.](https://github.com/RoganDawes/P4wnP1_aloa) aren't possible, maybe Wayland is using other keycodes or handling input differently? research is needed

 ## Troubleshooting
-The main steps are logged inside `/root/log.txt`.
+The main steps are logged inside `/root/udisk/keyos-log.txt`.
 If you experience any issues please take a look into this file.
 It can also help to run the main `/root/udisk/payloads/payload.sh` interactively to see what happens and which steps might fail.
 Adjusting the `payload.sh`-file to skip certain checks or stop after a specific detection can reduce the waiting time drastically.

 ## Credits to
 - [lartsch](https://forums.hak5.org/profile/84374-lartsch/): fix [matchless payloads](https://forums.hak5.org/topic/55695-fix-for-matchless-payloads-not-running/) detection, temp. fix for the broken alt codes support
 - [emptyhen](https://github.com/emptyhen): fix [broken numbers](https://github.com/hak5/keycroc-payloads/pull/6) on 'us' layout if numlock is off
+- [marius56](https://github.com/marius56): idea to use nested lists for the wlanFencing-script